Police killed Breonna Taylor during a raid. The man who sparked the search was offered probation.

 Glover was arrested the same day that Taylor was killed.
 Now out on bail, he has refused to implicate Taylor in drug dealings and last summer rejected a plea deal that would have forced him to attest that she was involved in an “organized crime syndicate.”

-Officers knocked on Taylor’s door several times the night of the raid, but police, neighbors and Taylor’s current boyfriend disagree on whether they also announced themselves as police.
+Officers knocked on Taylor’s door several times the night of the raid, but police, neighbors and Taylor’s boyfriend at the time disagree on whether they also announced themselves as police.
 When the officers broke down the door with a battering ram, Taylor’s boyfriend, Kenneth Walker — who is not related to Adrian Walker — let off one round in what he later characterized as a warning shot toward possible intruders.

 Three officers fired back, and six shots struck Taylor.